tmacwill/vimrc/README.markdown

     vim --version

 If you see `+ruby`, you're good to go.
 If you see `-ruby`, then your vim doesn't have Ruby.
-Luckily, compiling from source is pretty simple.
+On Ubuntu, you can get a version of vim with Ruby by running:

+    sudo apt-get install vim-nox

+If that doesn't work, you can compile from source.
 On Ubuntu, you can do:

-    sudo apt-get install ruby ruby-dev
-    hg clone https://code.google.com/p/vim/
+    sudo apt-get install build-essential libncurses mercurial python python-dev ruby ruby-dev hg clone https://code.google.com/p/vim/
     ./configure --with-features=huge --enable-rubyinterp --enable-pythoninterp --with-python-config-dir=/usr/lib/python2.7-config --enable-perlinterp --enable-cscope --prefix=/usr
     make VIMRUNTIMEDIR=/usr/share/vim/vim74